You may already know that frozen banana ice cream is the perfect base for a healthy ice cream, right?

 1 tablespoon of apple cider vinegar

-1 tablespoon of vanilla extract
+2 tablespoons of vanilla extract

 A pinch of salt

-Preheat oven at 180C (356F) and bake it for 15 minutes.
 Let it cool down completely before using.
 This is important to ensure your cookies will be very crunchy and crispy.

 Tip: For a lower carb version, replace coconut sugar with an artificial sweetener of your choice.